-26 Nov Being an Ally to Women: 13 Core Actions
+26 Nov Being a Mindful Ally to Women: 13 Core Actions

-What does it mean to be an ally to women?
-Male allies constantly practice getting better at these 13 core actions:
+What does it mean to be a “mindful ally” to women?

-- Acting and speaking in a manner that demonstrates zero tolerance for any kind of harassment or violence, especially our own, against women, in any setting
+- Acting and speaking in a manner that demonstrates zero tolerance for any kind of harassment or violence against women in any setting

 - Asking open-ended questions a lot more than telling women what they should do; in fact, be as reluctant as possible to give advice